How much does a divorce cost in England and Wales? (2024) – Step-by-step guide on how to keep the cost down

 Mediation

-A mediator is an independent, trained professional that helps you and your partner to work out agreements for children or finances.
+A mediator is an independent, trained professional who helps you and your partner to work out agreements for children or finances.

 This option works if you and your ex can communicate with each other in an amicable way.
 You need to be aware that you'll need to go elsewhere to get the legal side of separating sorted.